 One day, I suddenly had this realization that, hello?!
 Refried beans really couldn’t be all that hard to make, right?
-So I did some research, started experimenting and sure enough– it was really quite easy to make my own homemade refried beans!
+So I did some research, started experimenting and sure enough– it was really quite easy to make my own homemade refried beans, especially once I started using my Instant Pot!
 And not only are homemade refried beans incredibly easy to make, they are also just as good, if not better tasting, than their canned store bought counterpart.
 Plus you can happily eat them knowing that they contain only normal ingredients that you regularly have in your cupboards.

-The other thing that I love about these homemade refried beans is how cheap they are to make.
+The other thing that I love about this Instant Pot Refried Beans recipe is how cheap it is to make.
 I can get a 2 lb. bag of pinto beans at Aldi for just $1.49.
 Assuming the rest of the ingredients costs $0.51 (which is a pretty generous estimate), my total cost is just $2.00.
 That means that I can make these Instant Pot Refried Beans for just $0.40/can.
 That’s almost half the price of what I’d pay at Aldi, where refried beans cost $0.79/can.
 And much less than I’d pay at a regular grocery store!

 I used to make this recipe in my Crockpot, and while it worked really well, it took much longer and I found that part unhandy.
-So when my husband gifted me with an Instant Pot last Christmas, I knew that one of the first things I wanted to do was figure out how to adapt my refried beans recipe so that I could make them in the Instant Pot.
+So when my husband gifted me with an Instant Pot last Christmas (this is the one I have and love), I knew that one of the first things I wanted to do was figure out how to adapt my refried beans recipe so that I could make them in the Instant Pot.
 I love how much faster it is and it’s the only way that I make them anymore!
 But if you don’t have an Instant Pot and still want to try this recipe, I’ve included the Crockpot version in the Notes section of the recipe too.

 Instant Pot Refried Beans